 Creative RestMeditation Cushions will encourage you to sit for meditation to rest from your creative job or inspire you to be more creative.

-Social Rest - Add some Calm Oil to your diffuser to and hide from your social responsibilities for a few minutes.
+Social Rest - Add some Lavender Oil to your diffuser to and hide from your social responsibilities for a few minutes.

 Mental Rest - Yoga Straps are a great tool to help you stretch and be mindful of your movements.